Exciting times in Early Childhood

 - Implementation of a Reggio Emilia approach to outdoor learning.
 To develop our outdoor space and include the creation of a designated safe and secure wooded area for EC1-P1.
 This will enable teachers to plan and embed outdoor learning into our curriculum.

 - Creation of a multi-purpose indoor learning space.
-Over the summer we are reforming the entrance to and central area of the Einstein Building.
-This will provide an additional multi-purpose learning space for our EC1-P1 students.
+This will provide an additional multi-purpose learning space for our Early Childhood students.

-- The classroom being the third teacher.
-Teachers are already considering and making changes to our classrooms and learning spaces.
-Our aim is to create environments that are filled with natural light, order and beauty and encourage collaboration, communication and exploration.
+- The classroom is the third teacher.
+Our aim is to create environments that are filled with natural light, order and beauty that encourage collaboration, communication and exploration.

 - Redesign of the school day.
-Our Primary Leadership Team is currently collaborating with the Early Childhood Team to look at timetabling structures that more effectively use all learning spaces, indoor and out, and allow for flexibility.
+Exploring timetabling structures that more effectively use all learning spaces, indoor and out, and allow for flexibility.

 Head of Primary